Jas-hudson/kickstarter-analysis/Readme.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- Outcomes based on Launch Date
+  - May, June, and July had the highest successful campaigns
+  - May, June, and July also presents the highest trending failure curve

-- What can you conclude about the Outcomes based on Goals?
+- Outcomes based on Funding Goals

-- What are some limitations of this dataset?
+- Limitations of this dataset

-- What are some other possible tables and/or graphs that we could create?
+- Possible tables and/or graphs to consider for further analysis